-In 2012, the National Resources Defense Council (or NRDC) wrote a report about food waste in which Dana Gunders, scientist at NRDC, estimated that a whopping 40% of food grown in the U.S. is thrown away.
+In 2012, the National Resources Defense Council (or NRDC) wrote a report about food waste in which Dana Gunders, scientist at NRDC, estimated that a whopping 40 per cent of food grown in the U.S. is thrown away.

 Food waste is a complicated issue, with loss occurring at every part of the supply chain from farm to consumer.
-The issue is so serious and widespread, the USDA and the EPA now have a goal to reduce food waste 50% by 2030 to ‘improve food security and conserve natural resources’.
+The issue is so serious and widespread, the USDA and the EPA now have a goal to reduce food waste 50 per cent by 2030 to ‘improve food security and conserve natural resources’.

 According to the USDA, food loss and waste in the U.S. accounts for 31 percent—or 133 billion pounds—of the overall food supply available to retailers.
 This amount of waste significantly impacts food security, resource conservation, and even climate change.
 The USDA states that food loss and waste is the single largest component of disposed U.S. municipal solid waste, and accounts for a significant portion of U.S. methane emissions.
 Landfills are the third largest source of methane in the United States.”